Bar category of modules and homotopy adjunction for tensor functors: Preliminaries

 \subsection{DG-categories, modules, and bimodules}

 For a brief introduction to DG-categories, DG-modules, and the technical notions involved we direct the reader to \cite{AnnoLogvinenko-SphericalDGFunctors}, \S2-4.
 The present paper was written with that survey in mind.
 We employ freely any notion or piece of notation introduced in \cite{AnnoLogvinenko-SphericalDGFunctors}, \S2-4.
-We particularly stress the importance of the material on \em twisted complexes \rm in \cite{AnnoLogvinenko-SphericalDGFunctors}, $\S3$.
 However, for the convenience of the reader, below we briefly summarise some of the most relevant facts and notation.

+Let $\A$ be a DG-category.
+A (right) $\A$-module is a DG-functor from $\Aopp$ to $\modk$, the DG-category of DG $k$-modules.
+Its underlying graded module is its composition with the forgetful functor to the graded category of graded $k$-modules.
+Given an $\A$-module $E$ for each $a \in \A$ we write $E_a$ for the complex $E(a) \in \modk$.
+An $\A$-module $E$ is \em acyclic \rm if it is acyclic levelwise in $\modk$, i.e. for any $a \in \A$ the complex $E_a$ is acyclic.

+Let $E$ and $F$ be $\A$-modules.
+Define $\homm_{\A}(E,F)$ to be the DG complex of $k$-modules whose $i$-th graded part consists of all degree $i$ natural transformations of the graded modules underlying $E$ and $F$ and whose differential is defined levelwise in $\modk$.
+The DG category $\modA$ has $\A$-modules as objects, morphism complexes $\homm_{\A}(E,F)$, and the composition defined levelwise in $\modk$.
+An $\A$-module $E$ is \em $h$-projective \rm if the complex $\homm_\A(E,A)$ is acyclic for any acyclic $A$.
+Write $\acyc(\A)$ and $\hprojA$ for the full subcategories of $\modA$ consisting of acyclic and $h$-projective modules, respectively.